gursevak/gv-downloader/README.md

 1. Download the `playlist.m3u` file for the playlist or folder that you want to download.
 Playlist files can usually be found on most katha/keertan websites: go to the folder or playlist that you want to download and look for a green 'play button' icon near the top of the folder.

-2. Download the `GVDOWNLOADER1.1.2` release [click here](https://github.com/themanjotsingh/gv-downloader/releases/tag/1.1.2).
+2. Download the `GVDOWNLOADER1.2.1` release [click here](https://github.com/themanjotsingh/gv-downloader/releases/tag/1.2.1).
+Ignore warnings from your web browser or Windows Defender.
+It shows this because of the exe not being signed as well as not being a commonly downloaded file (generally speaking).

-3. Run `GVDOWNLOADER1.1.2.exe`.
+3. Run `GVDOWNLOADER1.2.1.exe`.
 Follow the on screen prompts.

-It will ask you to locate the playlist.m3u file you downloaded earlier.
-It will then ask you to choose which folder to save the downloaded files into.
+4. When asked, locate the playlist.m3u file you downloaded earlier.

-4. Enjoy
+4. When asked, enter a name for the sub-directory that you would like to create to put this playlist's files in.

+5. The downloader will begin downloading files into the directory you chose.
+It will also check if that file already exists before downloading again in case you need to stop downloading for whatever reason and need to resume later on therefore having to not redownload already downloaded files.

 ## Mac Instructions [Project by Irvanjit Singh](https://github.com/irvanjitsingh/gv-downloader)